 - 54.4 milligrams phosphorus (5 percent DV)

 - 0.1 milligram vitamin B6 (5 percent DV)

-In addition to the nutrients listed above, beets also contain some thiamine, riboflavin and zinc as well.
+In addition to the nutrients listed above, they also contain some thiamine, riboflavin and zinc.

 Beets vs. Radish

 Although these two root vegetables do share some similarities in appearance, they actually belong to entirely different species of plants.
 Beets belong to the same family as spinach and chard while radishes are related to cruciferous vegetables like broccoli, cabbage and kale.

 In terms of taste, beets have a much sweeter flavor and more tender texture while radishes have a pungent and peppery flavor with a unique crunch.
 Radishes are usually served in salads or used as garnishes and condiments while beets can be used in an array of dishes, from main courses to desserts.

 Although high in fiber, radishes are also not quite as nutrient-dense and don’t boast the same benefits of beets.
 The radish nutrition profile is lower in many nutrients, including folate, potassium, manganese, magnesium and iron, but does pack in a much higher amount of vitamin C per serving than beets.

 Beets are a part of the plant family called Amaranthaceae-Chenopodiaceae.
 Also in this same family of plants are various Swiss chard varieties and other root vegetables, which share beets’ similar earthy but sweet taste.